vmware/load-balancer-and-ingress-services-for-kubernetes/docs/faq.md

 #### What is the minimum AKO version which supports SCTP protocol?

 The minimum AKO version which supports SCTP protocol is 1.9.1.

+#### How to manually override the Active AKO when HA is enabled?

+Trigger a deletion of the Active AKO pod, and the passive AKO pod automatically comes up as the new active AKO.

+#### Can we scale beyond two instances of AKO in HA?

+Currently, AKO beyond two has not been tested.
+Hence we don't claim the support.

+#### What happens during a Split brain scenario in HA?

+AKO detects this during the periodic refresh of the lease lock object and makes itself a passive AKO.